 I'm not a financial analyst or a professional money maker.
 The one big "stock" play I made was many years ago when I was deciding what investment to dump my pilot bonus into.
 I had narrowed it down to Microsoft or Google.
 I chose Microsoft because it was steady and slow while Google was on a massive upward trajectory and seemed to me more risky.
 So I dumped six figures or so into MSFT and made a healthy 30% gain which is pretty good for an amateur investor.

 Similarly, a few months before the Great Recession, I decided to pull out of the market because the incompetence of companies and the obvious bubble had me convinced the market would crash.
 I could just feel it.
 Just weeks before it became headlines, I sold everything including my IRA and just took the tax hit.
 My timing couldn't have been better.
 And then I left that money out of the market and never got back in and missed out on massive gains after that.
-Even if I left my money in and not sold at all, I still would have made far more money as the bubble was inflated on steroids with all the qualitative easing policy and cheap money.
+Even if I had left my money in and not sold at all, I still would have made far more money as the bubble was inflated on steroids with all the qualitative easing policy and cheap money.
 Instead, I purchased property and did well but not as well as I would have had I kept that money in the market.

 At any rate, all of that was to say that I'm not a professional money guy and I haven't always made the best moves so don't rely on anything I say for your financial decisions.
 All the same, I'll give you my thought process.